 It was 6pm, my nephew, Will, had been 18 for 12 hours, and we’d just walked into the Naked Whisky Bar.
 The plan was straightforward.
 Rather than follow Will to rowdy clubs and pubs and watch him get fershnickered on shit beer and shots (as one suggestion went), we’d instead do a wee tour of Brisbane’s top whisky bars.
 Classy and grown-up, I thought, and about the best present I could think of.

 I also wanted to teach Will about booze, present a calm, nuanced way of interacting with the stuff.
 I had no idea what he’d make of the tour, but I guess I was excited to present the industry I’ve worked in and written about for almost a decade, to give him a taste of the supposed ‘civilising effect’ that small bars can foster.

 For the last twelve years, I’ve been visiting whisky bars across the globe.
 As someone who has no feeling for the religious or the spiritual, I find a sort of communion in them.
-You come together, maybe listen to a brief sermon from behind the bar, take your distilled bread, share stories, and head out into the world feeling lighter somehow, cleansed (possibly speaking in tongues, flames atop your head).
+You come together, maybe listen to a brief sermon from behind the bar, take your distilled bread, share stories and return to the world feeling lighter somehow (possibly speaking in tongues, flames atop your head).

 Photo – Cobbler